johan162/themeltspice/README.md

 The configuration file where the **LTSpice** configurations are stored is a binary configuration file and cannot be directly manipulated.
-The format used is a standard **OSX** *"Property List"* (plist) and as such **OSX** provides a command line tool that can be used to manipuate the individual fields in that property file.
+The format used is a standard **OSX** *"Property List"* (plist) and as such **OSX** provides a command line tool that can be used to manipulate the individual fields in that property file.

 The **OSX** utility is called '```plutil```' and is used to read and manipulate individual